ibm-cloud-docs/vpc/block_storage_is_create.md

 Note the volume ID.
 You need to specify the ID when you attach {{site.data.keyword.block_storage_is_short}} to a virtual server instance, view {{site.data.keyword.block_storage_is_short}} volume details, or delete volumes.

-The volume health state will show `inapplicable` while the volume status is `pending`.
-After the volume is created, the health state will show `OK`, unless the creation failed.
+The volume health state shows `inapplicable` while the volume status is `pending`.
+After the volume is created, the health state shows `OK`, unless the creation failed.
 For more information, see [{{site.data.keyword.block_storage_is_short}} volume health states](/docs/vpc?topic=vpc-managing-block-storage&interface=cli#block-storage-vpc-health-states).

 User tags are added to identify the volume resource.
 When these tags are matched with the tags in a backup policy, the volume is backed up according to the schedule in the backup plan.
 For more information, see [Creating a backup policy](/docs/vpc?topic=vpc-backup-policy-create).